Impurity-induced thermal crossover in fractional Chern insulators

-We use particle entanglement spectrum (PES) to characterize the existence of the FCI states~\cite{Sterdyniak2011}.
-The PES is defined as the spectrum of $\xi=-\ln (\rho_A)$, where the whole system is partitioned into two subsystems $A$ and $B$, and $\rho_A=\trace_B{\rho}$ is the reduced density matrix of the finite-temperature density matrix $\rho=e^{-H/T}/\trace[e^{-H/T}]$ in subsystem $A$.
-Here, we set the Boltzmann constant $k_B = 1$ for simplicity.
-The quasihole excitation of an FCI ground state follows the generalized Pauli exclusion principle~\cite{Regnault2011}, whereas an FL ground state only has $\binom{n_e}{n_a}$ excitations, where $n_a$ is the particle number of subsystem $A$.
-In Fig.~\ref{Fig:Spectrum}, we present our calculations on a system with $6\times 3$ unit cells ($N=18$), $n_e = 5$ particles, and $N_\text{imp}=3$ impurity orbitals.
-In the clean limit, we verify that the system does contain a low-energy manifold of 126 states separated by an energy gap $\Delta_{\text{FCI}}=0.05$ from the other states [Fig.~\ref{Fig:Spectrum}(a)].
-This FCI energy gap vanishes at $V_{\text{imp}}=0.06$ [Fig.~\ref{Fig:Spectrum}(b)], suggesting a zero-temperature phase transition to a metallic state, consistent with the previous study~\cite{Yang2012}.
-The disappearance of the FCI ground state at zero temperature is further validated by the absence of an FCI entanglement gap in the PES, as shown in Fig.~\ref{Fig:Spectrum}(c).
-Instead, we find an entanglement gap with 10 states below it, which is consistent with the excitations of an FL.
-As the temperature increases, however, the entanglement gap at low-temperature vanishes, giving way to another entanglement gap corresponding to the (1,3)-permissible quasihole excitation~\cite{Regnault2011}, which is a hallmark of an FCI state.
-From this PES plot, we can infer that while the ground state of the system shown in Fig.~\ref{Fig:Spectrum}(b) is metallic at zero temperature, it contains some high-energy FCI-like states.
-Therefore, as the temperature is raised, the system undergoes a crossover from the FL to the FCI phase.
-We note that the opening and closing of the entanglement gap at finite temperatures should be regarded as a crossover rather than a genuine phase transition, because the density matrix is a mixed state at finite temperatures.
-To see this, consider a simplified situation where the total density matrix is a mixture of the ground-state density matrix and the density matrix for the FCI-like states at higher energies,
+The quasiparticle excitation of an FCI ground state follows the generalized Pauli exclusion principle~\cite{Regnault2011}, whereas a pinned hole-WC only has $\binom{n_h}{n_a}$ excitations.
+In Fig.~\ref{Fig:Spectrum}(c), we take $n_a=3$ and calculate the HES at finite temperatures for $V_{\text{imp}}=0.0035$.
+Instead of an FCI entanglement gap, there is an entanglement gap with $20$ states below it at low temperatures, which is consistent with the excitations of a pinned hole-WC.
+As the temperature increases, however, the entanglement gap at low temperatures vanishes, giving way to another entanglement gap corresponding to the (1,3)-permissible quasiparticle excitation~\cite{Regnault2011}, which is a hallmark of an FCI state.
+From this HES plot, we can infer that, while the ground state of the system shown in Fig.~\ref{Fig:Spectrum}(b) is a pinned hole-WC at zero temperature, it contains some high-energy FCI-like states.
+Therefore, the system undergoes a crossover from the hole-WC to the FCI phase as the temperature is raised.
+We note that the opening and closing of the entanglement gap at finite temperatures should be regarded as a crossover rather than a genuine phase transition.
+It is important to note that the finite-temperature density matrix is a mixed state, incorporating contributions from both the ground state and excited FCI states.
+Thus, the appearance of a finite FCI entanglement gap at finite temperature indicates that FCI-like states have significant weight in the density matrix, but does not imply that the system is in a pure FCI state.

-For large $\alpha$, $\rho$ will exhibit an entanglement gap similar to $\rho_{\text{FCI}}$.
-However, the presence of an FCI-like entanglement gap in $\rho$ does not necessarily imply $\alpha = 1$.
-In general, $\rho$ remains a mixture of the ground state and FCI density matrices.
-Therefore, observing a finite FCI entanglement gap in $\rho$ suggests that $\alpha$ is large enough for the system to exhibit FCI-like behavior, but does not guarantee a pure FCI state.